burkostya/docker-cocaine/README.md

 - `--net host` binds container network to host.
-Problem is that cocaine randomly expose ports for services so we do not know which port to bind to host until container is running
+Problem is that cocaine randomly expose ports for services so we do not know which port to bind to host until container is running and cocaine-tool do not know where is `node` service is

 # Configuration